 How do I get a consultation from the Wound Care Center?

 You may call the Wound Care Center directly or be referred by your doctor.
-To make an appointment directly, call 631-687-4190.
+To make an appointment directly at the Patchogue Office call: 631-687-4190.
+For the Hauppauge Office Call: 631-227-6650

 Will I have to change my primary care doctor or specialist?